-The Swinsian Ensemble – Sponsored by Legato Recruitment
+The Swinsian Ensemble – Sponsored by the Legato Group

 The Swinsian Ensemble, based in central London, is a new, professional string chamber orchestra of twenty-two players and conducted by the exciting young conductor Justin Fung.
 The ensemble perform alone, together with various soloists, and sometimes, according to the programme, augments to a larger ensemble.
 A particular emphasis is on the collaboration with singers to perform with the ensemble.

 The ensemble predominantly relies upon the support of companies, patrons and private individuals.
 As a new ensemble we intend to push the boundaries, endeavouring to commission new works from emerging composers along with engaging emerging soloists as well as the more established solo performers and composers.
 The ensemble is available to hire for private or corporate occasions – please direct any enquiries through our contact details on our ‘contact us’ page.

 An important aspect of our endeavours is the encouragement of up-and-coming young musicians who are either nearing the end of their performance studies or who have recently completed their studies.
 This is an excellent opportunity for them to gain invaluable experience alongside established professionals with the possibility of remaining with the ensemble after the completion of their studies.